xaionaro-go/atomicmap/solutions/comments.md

+Please test the result on a multicore machine (>6 cores)

+See also solutions/comments

+ -- Dmitry Yu Okunev, 2018-07-16

 I considered that the "block size" is the initial number of elements of the internal storage of the map.
 The reason: